chaitra-srinivas/Social-Stories/README.md

 <div id="about-the-project"></div>

 ## About The Project

 Social Stories are a visual aid in the form of a narrative that illustrate unfamiliar situations, help understand rules or sometimes even coach a new skill.
 In an educational setting, social stories are an important tool used often to help and support students deal with changes and appropriately manage their emotions and behaviour.

-Social Stories as a project aims to provide templates for commonly discussed concepts using which one can customize and develop a story with little effort.
+The Social Stories application aims to provide templates for commonly discussed concepts using which one can customize and develop a story with little effort.

 Social stories is designed to allow a registered user to:

 - Access available stories as inspiration to create new ones
 - Customize and develop new stories using templates to suit the needs of the individual student
-- Use the application as a repository to save stories for future use.
+- Use the application as a repository to save and share stories.

 ![Landing page of My FrontYard](./client/src/components/images/homepageUI.png)